sagar-aujla/Portfolio/README.md

 ## Projects
-### Classification of Lung Pathologies in Neonates Using Dual-Tree Complex Wavelet Transform
+## Classification of Lung Pathologies in Neonates Using Dual-Tree Complex Wavelet Transform
 [Publication](https://biomedical-engineering-online.biomedcentral.com/articles/10.1186/s12938-023-01184-x)

 Developed a framework for classifying the six most common neonatal lung pathologies using spatially localized line and texture patterns extracted via 2D dual-tree complex wavelet transform (DTCWT).
-This data-driven approach combined clinical knowledge and machine learning to better characterization of neonatal lung diseases by identifying line and texture patterns that were associated with the diseases.
+This data-driven approach combined clinical knowledge and machine learning to better characterize neonatal lung diseases by identifying line and texture patterns that were associated with the diseases.
 The proposed method provides a fully automated point-of-care tool that could screen and capture LUS morphologies associated with neonatal lung pathologies could aid in rapid and accurate diagnosis.

 ![Lung Pathologies](/img/LungPathologies.png)

-### Object Detection and Tracking of Lung Ultrasound Signs in Neonates Using YOLO and DeepSORT
+## Object Detection and Tracking of Lung Ultrasound Signs in Neonates Using YOLO and DeepSORT